This post shows you how to host the perfect Friendsgiving party.

 4. What to Buy for Friendsgiving

-There are a couple of things you need to buy if you're hosting a Friendsgiving.
+You need to buy a few things if you're hosting a Friendsgiving.
 From cute napkins to (paper) plates, cups, and nameplates:

 - Gobble Gobble Friendsgiving Napkins